Umberto Ongania

-Umberto Ongania (Venice 1867–1942) was an Italian painter, mainly of vedute of his native city.
+Umberto Ongania (1867–1942) was an Italian painter, mainly of vedute of his native city.

 Biography

-Ongania painted both watercolors and oils.
+Ongania was born in Venice and was the first son of publisher Ferdinando Ongania.
+He painted in both watercolor and oil.
 He exhibited in 1887 at Venice, La Porta della Carta, and in 1888 at Bologna, Il Palazzo Ducale di Venezia.
 He continued to paint until the first decades of the twentieth century.

-He was one of the many illustrators who collaborated in the illustration of a book on the Basilica of San Marco, with text by Camillo Boito He is the first son if the book's editor Ferdinando Ongania.
+Ongania was one of the many artists who collaborated in the illustration of a book (edited and published by his father) on the Basilica of San Marco with text by Camillo Boito.

 He married Elena Belozerskij, the daughter of Ivan Ivanovic Belozerskij.